 The Book of the Esthetic Dental Implant

-All the information that you need on a single page
+All the implant information you need on a single page

 Our country and, especially our state, are in the midst of an opioid crisis.
 This will not be news to you.
 The crisis has been stoked by big pharma in the quest for limitless profits, and by doctors (and dentists) who have prescribed narcotics like candy.